mongodb/specifications/source/unified-test-format/unified-test-format.rst

   assert that the error does not contain any of the specified labels (e.g. using the ``hasErrorLabel`` method).

+- ``errorResponse``: Optional document.
+A value corresponding to the expected server-generated error response.
+The test runner MUST assert that the error includes a server-generated response that matches this value according to the rules in `Evaluating Matches`_.

 .. _expectedError_expectResult:

 - ``expectResult``: Optional mixed type.
 This field follows the same rules as